 9. Premium Economy vs. Business Class: New Seat

 The new Club World seat (pictured above) has direct aisle access, although they remain in the current yin-yang layout, which is used fleet-wide.
 There are also new pillows, duvets, and mattress toppers across the fleet to help you get a night of better sleep.

-You will currently find the airline’s sophisticated and newly-branded ‘Club Suite’ with its direct-aisle access, a suite door for greater privacy, and luxurious flatbed on their A350 aircraft.
-These seats are arranged in a 1-2-1 configuration and boast 40 percent more storage, including a vanity unit and mirror, Wi-Fi, enviable 18.5-inch inflight entertainment screens, high definition gate-to-gate programming, and PC / USB power; every aspect of British Airways’ Club Suite has been designed for today’s customer.
+You will currently find the airline’s sophisticated and newly-branded ‘Club Suite’ with its direct-aisle access, a suite door for greater privacy, and a luxurious flatbed on its A350 aircraft.
+These seats are arranged in a 1-2-1 configuration and boast 40 percent more storage, including a vanity unit and mirror, Wi-Fi, enviable 18.5-inch inflight entertainment screens, high-definition gate-to-gate programming, and PC / USB power; every aspect of British Airways’ Club Suite has been designed for today’s customer.

-As well as a new 56-seat Club World cabin, the three-cabin A350 will feature the latest World Traveller Plus cabin (56 seats) with new furnishings, including a plush new pillow, warm quilt, new amenity kits, and enhanced service and improved dining experience.
+As well as a new 56-seat Club World cabin, the three-cabin A350 will feature the latest World Traveller Plus cabin (56 seats) with new furnishings, including a plush new pillow, warm quilt, new amenity kits, an enhanced service, and improved dining experience.
 TSo, this is the plane to pick (if you have the choice) whether you fly in Business or Premium Economy.

 Customers will also benefit from high-speed Wi-Fi on these planes, allowing travelers to browse the internet on their personal electronic devices.

 10. Premium Economy vs. Business Class: Food & Drink

 A big bonus for traveling on BA in Premium Economy is that you get Club World standard meals (with fewer choices) served on proper crockery with a real napkin.
 You also usually get a welcome drink and another round of drinks with the meal, along with tea and coffee during/after the meal.